bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/the-admin-interface.md

-If you want to change the ownership of multiple records at once, you should use the \'Batch Transfer Wizard\' instead of the above page.
+If you want to change the ownership of multiple records at once, you should use the 'Batch Transfer Wizard' instead of the above page.
-Click on the \'Batch Transfer Wizard\' link in the admin homepage and follow the wizard instructions.
-The \'Batch Transfer Wizard\' allows you also to move members of a group to another group if you want to.
+Click on the 'Batch Transfer Wizard' link in the admin homepage and follow the wizard instructions.
+The 'Batch Transfer Wizard' allows you also to move members of a group to another group if you want to.

 ## Other features of the admin interface

--   In addition to the above, you can use the admin interface to send email notifications to all groups by clicking the \'Send a message to all groups\' link in the admin homepage.
+-   In addition to the above, you can use the admin interface to send email notifications to all groups by clicking the 'Send a message to all groups' link in the admin homepage.
--   The \'Admin settings\' link in the admin homepage allows you to adjust several administrative settings.
+-   The 'Admin settings' link in the admin homepage allows you to adjust several administrative settings.
 These include:
     -   Changing the admin username and password.
     -   Changing the name and email used for the sender details when